Credential Programs

 The Special Education Specialist Credentials are accredited by the California Commission on Teacher Credentialing.
 Individuals wishing to pursue the Specialist Credential must apply to the University indicating the specific Specialist Credential program desired.
 At least 75% of the program must be completed at CSUF.
 If you are transferring courses in, they must have been taken within the last seven years Use the Course Equivalency PetitionPDF File to gain approval for acceptance of courses taken outside of CSUF.

-Early childhood special education (ECSE) includes the provision of educational services to children from birth through kindergarten who are eligible for early intervention, special education, and/or related services under federal and state laws.
+Early Childhood Special Education (ECSE) includes the provision of educational services to children from birth through kindergarten who are eligible for early intervention, special education, and/or related services under federal and state laws.
 This specialization is committed to preparing reflective professionals who will provide high quality services to infants, toddlers, young children, and their families.

 The Mild to Moderate Suppport Needs credential authorizes the provision of services to individuals in grades tk-12 to age 22, with mild to moderate support needs such as autism, intellectual disabilities, specific learning disabilities, and other health-impaired and emotional disturbances.